 - Enable employees to be creative and pursue their passions.

 - Support people to connect on a personal level with each other.

-I whole-heartedly agree with these statements, and many of the companies we work with at Liberty Mind do just those things.
+I whole-heartedly agree with these statements, and many of the companies I work with do just those things.
 But there is one vital ingredient that is missing in this list; trust.

 It takes trust for a leader to put people first.

 It takes trust to help people pursue their passions and give them the space to be creative.

 It takes trust from all parties to be yourself at work.

 It takes trust from leaders to allow people to ‘own’ their work.

 And, it takes trust to connect with others on a personal level.